A pioneering bill aimed at slowing down fast fashion gains approval from the French lower house. Senate's next stop - ExBulletin

 The bill specifically targets fast fashion giants, calling on companies to disclose the environmental impact of their products.
 The move aims to pivot the industry towards more sustainable practices, encouraging transparency and accountability.

-This is a measure that promotes environmental protection and aims to safeguard France's popular haute couture industry.
-Coincidentally, this happens during a week where French President Emmanuel Macron celebrated luxury giant LVMH CEO Bernard Arnault with the Legion d'Honneur, France's highest civilian honor, in a star-studded private ceremony attended by Beyonc.

-Renowned for luxury brands such as Louis Vuitton and Chanel from LVMHFrance has seen its low-end market sectors suffer from strong competition from fast fashion retailers like Zara, H&M and emerging Chinese powerhouses Shein and Temu.
+Renowned for its luxury brands such as Louis Vuitton and LVMH's Chanel, France has seen its low-end market sectors suffer from strong competition from fast fashion retailers like Zara, H&M, and emerging Chinese powerhouses Shein and Temu.

 By imposing these measures, France aims to level the playing field and promote a more sustainable fashion landscape.